Creating 3D Plot Surface Domains From Vectors In Matlab®(Illustrated Expression)

-We explained the finding roots of a polynomial in Matlab in here.
-Also you can do same thing in reverse direction.
-You can find polynomes from their roots in Matlab with ‘poly()’ command.
-In here, we explained how to find specific polynomial from its known roots with ‘poly()’ command in Matlab, with a very basic example.
+We explained the finding roots of a polynomial in Matlab® here.
+Also, you can do the same thing in the reverse direction.
+You can find polynomes from their roots in Matlab® with the ‘poly()’ command.
+Here, we explained how to find a specific polynomial from its known roots with the ‘poly()’ command in Matlab®, with a very basic example.

-To find polynomial from its known roots in Matlab, you need to define all the roots in a vector.
-For example we defined 4 roots of a polynomial in vector ‘a’ above.
+To find a polynomial from its known roots in Matlab®, you need to define all the roots in a vector.
+For example, we defined 4 roots of a polynomial in vector ‘a’ above.
 What we did is, we typed the polynomial ‘a’ into the poly() command, then assigned it to a variable ‘b’.
-As you see above again, the result is shown with green arrow.
-This vector ‘b’ represents the unknown polynomial that calculated from its roots.
+As you see above again, the result.
+This vector ‘b’ represents the unknown polynomial that is calculated from its roots.

-Also you can directly type all the roots inside the pharanthesis of poly() command in Matlab, as shown by green box above.
+Also, you can directly type all the roots inside the parenthesis of poly() command in Matlab®.

-The logic of these results that represents polynomials, all the elements respresents the coefficients of polynomial that has one variable.
-For example result ‘b’ represents the polynomial of x^4-4x^3+6x^2-4x^.
-All the coefficients are represented by an element in vector ‘b’ and ‘d’, from left to right.
+The logic of these results that represent polynomials, all the elements represents the coefficients of the polynomial that has one variable.
+For example result, ‘b’ represents the polynomial of x^4-4x^3+6x^2-4x^.
+All the coefficients are represented by an element in vectors ‘b’ and ‘d’, from left to right.